avinash-mishra/essential-machine-learning/README.md

 # essential-machine-learning
-This repository contains essential machine learning algorithms I'll keep updating it.
+This repository contains model design using time-series.
+I'll play with how to use open source data to design forecasting